Harchytekt/inTime/README.md

 To stop them, run `docker-compose down`.

 > ℹ️ In order to keep the default `application.properties` for a "normal" execution, we can use Spring Boot Profiles.
-> It means that if we want a profile named `docker`, we have to define a `application-docker.properties` file
+> It means that if we want a profile named `docker`, we have to define the `application-docker.properties` file
-> (_all properties from the default `application.properties` will be used, except the ones defined in the 'docker' one_).
+> (_all properties from the default `application.properties` will be used, except the ones defined in the 'docker' file_).
 > Then, we have to use the following option when running the `.jar`: `-Dspring.profiles.active=docker`.
 > In this case, we can add it to the last line of the `Dockerfile`: `ENTRYPOINT ["java", "-Dspring.profiles.active=docker", "-jar", "/app.jar"]`.